-In this article, I will be going over the absolute longest shelf life vegetables you need to be growing in your garden right now.
+In this article, I’ll go through the longest shelf life vegetables that you should be cultivating in your garden right now.

+Next on this list is celery, a root vegetable.
 Did you know that wrapping celery tightly in aluminum foil can keep it fresh in the refrigerator for two weeks?

 Celeriac, the root of celery plants, on the other hand, prefers moisture.
 You can place it on the bottom shelf of your refrigerator, wrapped in plastic.
 You can also place your celery root in a dish of water on your kitchen windowsill to regrow new celery stalks.